Easy access savings accounts

 How much money do I need to open an easy access savings account?

-You don’t usually need a large deposit to open an easy access savings account.
+You don’t always need a large deposit to open an easy access savings account.
 While some of the top-rate, high yield savings accounts may require deposits of up to £1,000, there are many available that offer initial deposits from just £1.
 This makes them an accessible product for new savers who may not have a large upfront deposit to put away into their savings pot.

 There’s also no limit on the number of easy access savings accounts you can open.
 However, you’ll need to check that the total amount of interest you accrue across all of your accounts doesn’t exceed your personal savings allowance (if it does, you’ll need to declare it).